arbor-sim/arbor/doc/concepts/interconnectivity.rst

 Tying It All Together
 ---------------------

-We recommend to make use of the facilities offered in ``arbor/communication/remote.hpp``, as does Arbor internally.
-Refer to the ``remote.cpp`` example on how they are used.
+While there is no requirement on doing, we strongly recommend to make use of the facilities offered in ``arbor/communication/remote.hpp``, as does Arbor internally.
+It should also be possible to interact with this protocol via ``C`` or other languages, if needed, as the infrastructure relies on byte-buffers and numeric tags; the use of C++ types and variants on top is just an attempt to make the interaction a bit safer and nicer.
+Refer to the ``remote.cpp`` example on how they are used and the inline comments in ``remote.hpp``.

 Terms and Definitions
 =====================